Jan Charouz: AutoGP

-Jan Charouz participated in the 2010 AutoGP championship as the member of Charouz Gravity Racing driver line-up.
+Charouz participated in the 2010 AutoGP championship as the member of Charouz Gravity Racing driver line-up.

 Le Mans Series and 24 Hours of Le Mans

 2009

-Successful cooperation with factory Aston Martin Racing team continued also in season 2009 and similar programme as in previous two seasons was prepared for Jan.
+Successful cooperation with factory Aston Martin Racing team continued also in season 2009 and similar programme as in previous two seasons was prepared for Charouz.
 He participated in complete 2009 Le Mans Series season and 2009 24 Hours of Le Mans however team presented itself with brand new built prototype Aston Martin LMP1.
-Jan Charouz together with his teammates Tomáš Enge (CZE) and Stefan Mucke (GER) finished fourth in 24 hours of Le Mans, driving Aston Martin LMP1 #007 car.
-Jan Charouz, Tomáš Enge and Stefan Mucke with Aston Martin Racing were crowned the 2009 Le Mans Series champions claiming the Team and Driver titles 50 years on from Aston Martin winning the World Sportscar Championship in 1959 with the DBR1.
-The 007 LMP1 car of Jan, Tomáš and Stefan recording five podium finishes (including two wins at Barcelona and Nürburgring) from five races.
+Charouz, together with his teammates Tomáš Enge (CZE) and Stefan Mucke (GER) finished fourth in 24 hours of Le Mans, driving Aston Martin LMP1 No. 007 car.
+The trio were crowned the 2009 Le Mans Series champions claiming the Team and Driver titles, 50 years on from Aston Martin winning the World Sportscar Championship in 1959 with the DBR1.
+The No. 007 LMP1 car of Charouz, Enge and Mucke recording five podium finishes (including two wins at Barcelona and Nürburgring) from five races.